rudyn2010/rudyn2010/README.md

 ### Hi!
-My name is Rudy Nguyen and I'm a software engineer, having recently just graduated from App Academy.
+My name is Rudy Nguyen and I'm a software engineer and web developer, having recently just graduated from App Academy.

 When I am not coding, I divide my time between: